 - Take medications like methotrexate, tamoxifen, amiodarone, etc that increase fat deposits in the liver.

-- Have high triglyceride, low levels of good cholesterol, and high levels of bad cholesterol.
+- Have high triglycerides, low levels of good cholesterol, and high levels of bad cholesterol.

 - Have a metabolic syndrome

 - A family history of fatty liver puts a person at risk

 - Belonging to certain ethnic backgrounds like Hispanic or African-American

 - Aging makes it more likely to get this condition